-Mr. Henry Childs, II was appointed as the National Director of the U.S. Department of Commerce’s Minority Business Development Agency (MBDA), on September 4, 2018.
-Director Childs will be the 17th National Director of the agency.
-In his new role, Director Childs has been laser-focused on getting minority-owned businesses to size and scale.
+Mr. Henry Childs II was appointed as the National Director of the U.S. Department of Commerce’s Minority Business Development Agency (MBDA) on September 4, 2018.
+Director Childs is the 17th National Director of the agency.
+In his role, Director Childs has been laser-focused on getting minority-owned businesses to size and scale.
 He is doing that by starting an Enterprising Women of Color initiative, a Go-Global initiative, and investing heavily in new industries and minority growth equity funds.

-In addition to his role as MBDA National Director, Director Childs will continue to serve as the Policy Advisor to the White House Office of Public Liaison.
-He also works closely with the White House Office of American Innovation on economic development issues for urban communities and urban revitalization.
+Director Childs also served as the Policy Advisor to the White House Office of Public Liaison.
+He works closely with the White House Office of American Innovation on economic development issues for urban communities and urban revitalization.

 Director Childs holds a Juris Doctorate from Saint Louis University School of Law and a graduate certificate in International and Comparative Law.